Wolverine971/9takes/src/blog/people/lifestyle-influencers/Madison-Beer.md

 	/>
 </div> -->

-Certainly!
-I'll create a blog post about Madison Beer as an Enneagram Type 4, "The Individualist."
-Here's the blog post:

 > "I'm not trying to be something I'm not.
 I'm just trying to be myself." - Madison Beer

 > "I think it's so important to be authentic and to show people who you really are." - Madison Beer